kikrishn/Blog/_posts/2021-08-31-lebesgue-ftc-2.md

 1. $\nu \ \emptyset = 0$
 2. $\nu \left ( \bigcup E_n \right ) = \sum \nu E_n$ for any disjoint $E_n$.
-Moreover, we require this sum to converge absolutely.
+Importantly, this sum automatically converges absolutely[^13].

 Notice $\nu E$ is never allowed to be $\infty$!
 This is an important difference between complex and positive measures[^12].